Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 📌 Key Takeaways

 - It’s Not Magic: “Self-cleaning” is a slight misnomer.
-It requires daylight and rain to work effectively, but it significantly reduces maintenance.
+It significantly reduces maintenance but requires daylight and rain to function.

 - Dual Action Science: It uses UV light to break down dirt (photocatalysis) and water to wash it away in a sheet (hydrophilicity).

-- Gravity Matters: The glass requires a minimum pitch (usually 10°) to allow the water to sheet off effectively.
+- Physics of Gravity: The glass requires a minimum pitch of 10° to allow gravity to pull the dirty water off the surface.

 Nobody enjoys cleaning windows.
 It is time-consuming, often requires ladders, and inevitably, streaks appear the moment the sun comes out.
 For owners of conservatories or orangeries with expansive glazed roofs, keeping the glass pristine can feel like a never-ending battle.